-At several institutions, the diet may is initiated on an inpatient basis after a 1- to 2-day period of fasting with IV fluids and glucose monitoring.
-It may also be started in outpatients in close conjunction with a skilled dietitian.15 After obtaining a detailed food history, a dietitian can assist in meal planning based on caloric needs, weight, and activity level.
+At several institutions, the diet may be initiated as an inpatient after a 1-2 day period of fasting with IV fluids and glucose monitoring.
+It may also be started as an outpatient in close conjunction with a skilled dietitian.22 After obtaining a detailed food history, a dietitian can assist in meal planning based on caloric needs, weight, and activity level.
 In adults, typically a 3:1 ratio of fat to carbohydrates/proteins is the goal.
 Any special dietary requirements or preferences, and cultural/religious dietary needs should be reviewed.
-Most of these can be accommodated, but it can be particularly challenging to initiate and maintain ketosis with a purely vegan diet.
+Most of these can be accommodated, though it can be particularly challenging to initiate and maintain ketosis with a purely vegan diet.
 The amount of carbohydrate fillers in AEDs and other medications should be evaluated and included in the total daily carbohydrate calculations.

 During the maintenance phase, patients should have urine ketones checked several times a week to ensure ketosis is being maintained.
 This is easily done at home with commercially available testing strips, and the diet can be adjusted if there is decreased ketosis.
 In addition, calorie intake and weight require frequent monitoring.
-Laboratory studies including complete blood count, electrolytes, liver transaminases, bilirubin, glucose, serum calcium, fasting lipid profile, and urinalysis are recommended every 3 months.
-All patients should receive supplementation daily with a sugar-free multivitamin, calcium, and vitamin D.15
+Laboratory studies including complete blood count, electrolytes, liver transaminases, bilirubin, glucose, serum calcium, fasting lipid profile, and urinalysis are recommended every 3 months, All patients should receive supplementation daily with a sugar-free multivitamin, calcium, and vitamin D.22